-- Hajj pilgrims, many travel between Mecca and Medina.
-The risk of malaria is low in both cities and antimalarial prophylaxis is not advised while in either city.
-However, the journey between them passes through an area of high risk for malaria.
+The journey between the two cities passes through an area of high risk for malaria.
 The journey takes 6 hours by road.
-If it is undertaken during the daytime, in an air conditioned vehicle from which mosquitoes can be excluded, the risk of malaria is very low and it is reasonable to practice bite avoidance only.
+If it is undertaken during the daytime, in an air conditioned vehicle, the risk of malaria is very low and it is reasonable to practice bite avoidance only.

 Note: Bite avoidance measures are important for the prevention of other mosquito-borne infections present in Saudi Arabia e.g. dengue fever.

-Diarrhoeal disease is common during Hajj and all travellers are at risk, but the risk is greatest for those consuming food which has been contaminated during preparation or storage, unpasteurised dairy products, raw unpeeled fruit and vegetables or contaminated water.
-In practice, those travelling on low budgets are at greatest risk.
+Diarrhoeal disease is common during Hajj and all travellers are at risk.
 Diarrhoeal disease may be more severe in young children, the elderly and those with underlying health problem who may become rapidly and dangerously dehydrated.

 Climate Related Health Risks

-Even during the winter months temperatures during the day in Saudi Arabia can reach 30°C. This can put pilgrims at risk of sunburn, sunstroke, heat exhaustion, heat stroke and dehydration.
-Hajj pilgrims may spend a lot of time walking and good quality footwear should be worn as the sand in the desert can get very hot and burn the feet; this is particularly important for those with diabetes.
+Even during the winter months temperatures during the day in Saudi Arabia can reach 30°C, sunburn, sunstroke, heat exhaustion, heat stroke and dehydration are a risk.
+Good quality footwear is essential as sand in the desert can get very hot.
 To ensure that shoes do not get lost when removed for prayer they should be kept in a small bag.

 Ideally pilgrims should arrive in time to allow acclimatisation to the hot conditions before undertaking Hajj.
 Pilgrims should be advised to rest, maintain good hydration with safe liquids, seek shade where possible and use a sunscreen factor 15 or higher.
-In recent years the Saudi Ministry has endeavoured to provide shade in densely populated areas.
-Pilgrims can also create shade by using an umbrella.
+Pilgrims can create shade by using an umbrella.
 Some rituals can be performed in the evening to avoid high daytime temperatures; Saudi authorities have decreed that pilgrims can perform the Stoning of the Devil anytime between sunrise and sunset.